The64thGamer/cheeseepedia/content/pxtqcp4imggi4wzz/content.md

-**Happy Holidays 2011** was a holiday show which released on November 25, 2011, featuring all the segments originally from {{< wiki-link "Holiday 2002" >}}.
+**Happy Holidays 2011** was a holiday show which released on November 25, 2011, featuring all the segments originally from [Holiday 2002].
 This would be the final show to use the original versions of these segments.

 ## Show List: